xan1242/NFSMW_XenonEffects/README.md

 - Contrail transformation - they do not get transformed correctly, causing them to randomly appear below the car under certain camera angles

-- Debug camera crashes the game while the contrail hook is enabled
+- ~~Debug camera crashes the game while the contrail hook is enabled~~ ExOpts was the culprit and will be patched in the latest build!

 - Proper texture loading from TextureInfo - currently the texture is loaded outside

 - Particle bouncing seems broken (maybe it's an unused parameter in MW)

-- Switching to/from exclusive fullscreen mode (D3D device resetting)
+- General game instability after playing for a while

 ## Usage